-Current quarterly tuition and fee rates are posted at the website (www.tacomacc.edu/costsandaid/tuition).
+Current quarterly tuition and fee rates are posted at www.tacomacc.edu/ costsandaid/tuition.
 Tuition and fees are due approximately three weeks prior to the start of classes.
-Late payments may result in cancelation of registration.
+Late payments may result in cancellation of registration.
 Payments may be made via:

 - Cashier's Office in Bldg.
 14, Tacoma Campus

 - VISA or MasterCard at the TCC website or by calling 253.566.5011

 - Gig Harbor Campus

-- Automatic Payment Plan on page 14 (NELNET)
+- Automatic Payment Plan (NELNET) (page 15)

-- Financial Aid on page 14
+- Financial Aid (page 15)